Wisdom teeth are the third set of molars in the very back of your mouth. These teeth typically come in during the late teen years or early adulthood.

 Although rare, you may develop a painful dry socket.
 This happens when the blood clot that’s supposed to form after surgery doesn’t form properly or becomes dislodged from the socket and exposes bone.

-Some studies have suggested that having impacted wisdom teeth may lead to more pain and other problems after surgery.
+Some have suggested that having impacted wisdom teeth may lead to more pain and other problems after surgery.
 Learn more about recovery from wisdom tooth extraction.

 If your impacted wisdom tooth doesn’t cause issues, your dentist might suggest leaving it alone.